-We do not collect this level of detail, except for electricity generation at our offshore platforms, and for our cogeneration units.
+We do not collect this level of detail, except for our cogeneration units and for our electricity generation at our offshore platforms.

 (C8.2d) Provide details on the electricity, heat, steam, and cooling your organization has generated and consumed in the reporting year.